-All 43 municipalities in the County with land use control authority have comprehensive zoning codes in place which are of varying length, complexity and content, and which cover a wide variety of zoning issues which are unrelated to inclusionary zoning for fair and affordable housing.
+All 43 municipalities in the County with land use control authority have comprehensive zoning codes in place; they are of varying length, complexity and content and cover a wide variety of zoning issues which are unrelated to inclusionary zoning for fair and affordable housing.
 However, County research found that many Westchester municipalities have in place specific and unique regulations that address affordable housing.
+(This inventory of local regulations is available as part of the County's "Analysis of Impediments to Fair Housing Choice," dated July 2010 and available on the County web site.)
 Recognizing this context, the materials produced by the County in compliance with the Stipulation are not intended to operate as a fully-integrated zoning code or to otherwise act as a substitute for those long-standing codes.
 Rather, what has been produced are a series of zoning provisions which are intended, collectively, to serve as a supplement to existing municipal zoning codes in Westchester County municipalities for the purposes of ensuring the provision and promotion of fair and affordable housing development throughout the County of Westchester.
 By proceeding in this manner, the County believes that local municipalities will be better able to assess the appropriate manner for inclusion of these provisions and/or principles of inclusionary zoning into their individual codes, while maintaining the underlying integrity of those existing codes.

-The Model Ordinance provisions originally transmitted in January were developed in consultation with the Westchester Municipal Officials' Association, and were also transmitted, together with the County's proposed Discretionary Funding Policy (see also Item D(2) below) by the Administration to local municipalities within the County on January 29, 2010.
-Subsequent amendments to the Model Ordinance have been made to expand the subjects and details covered and offer municipalities additional and more comprehensive guidance on amending local regulations to promote fair and affordable housing.
-The new Model Ordinance is herewith included in the Appendix as noted below.
+The Model Ordinance provisions originally transmitted in January were developed in consultation with the Westchester Municipal Officials' Association, and were also transmitted, together with the County's proposed Discretionary Funding Policy (see also Item D(2) below) by the County Executive's Office to each municipality within the County on January 29, 2010.
+Subsequent amendments to the Model Ordinance have been made to expand the subjects and details covered and to offer municipalities additional and more comprehensive guidance on amending local regulations to promote fair and affordable housing.
+The new Model Ordinance provisions are included here as Appendix D-1(i).

-The model ordinance now sets the standard for any residential development of 10 or more units to designate 10% of the units as fair and affordable.
-Developments of five to nine units must set aside a minimum of one unit as fair and affordable.
-The threshold of 10% was established based on a review of the economics of several developments and proposed developments.
-Based on this review, it was determined that a developer could develop the FAH unit(s) within a development without any government subsidy at the 10% level, but a higher percentage in most cases could only be achieved with government subsidies.
-A higher percentage could be achieved if the development was restricted to a single structure, but that is not typical of a residential subdivision.
+The model ordinance now sets the standard that in any residential development of 10 or more units approved through a subdivision or site plan review process, a minimum of 10% of the units must be designated as affordable AFFH units.
+Developments of five to nine units must set aside a minimum of one unit as an affordable AFFH unit.

+The minimum mandatory inclusionary threshold of 10% was established based on a review of the economics of several developments and proposed developments.
+Based on this review, it was determined that a developer could develop the affordable AFFH unit(s) within a development without any government subsidy at the 10% level, but a higher percentage in most cases could only be achieved with government subsidies.